pirica/adult-pay-sites/README.md

 - B MODE: install filesmonster repository freom a zip file and then in kodi, from this repository, install Filesmonster addon. (using this way you will install diferent addons that could be included inside this repo int he futur)
 - c MODE: install filesmonster repository from a URL source (advanced instalation procedure) and then in kodi, from this repository, install filesmonster addon. (you can use this installation mode if your are not able to put a zip file inside your kodi system, or you can acces to a folder where zip file is located)

-## MODE A: INSTALL ONLY FILESMONSTER ADDON FROM ZIP FILE

-## MODE B: INSTALL FILESMONSTER REPO FROM ZIP FILE AND THEN FILESMONSTER ADDON FROM KODI

 ## Importante sobre este Addon.
 - Puedes instalar el Addon Filesmonster (+18) para [Kodi*](https://kodi.tv/download/) usando este repositorio, para acceder a todo el contenido de vídeos del catálogo de Filesmonster.com  (contenido adulto) usando tu cuenta premium.